sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

-# For letter g, information about installed packages
+# For first letter g, information about installation packages

 <details>
 <summary>gamemode</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Optimize system performance for games on demand
+Short desc    : Optimize system performance for games on demand
 URL          : https://github.com/FeralInteractive/gamemode
-Лицензия     : BSD
+License      : BSD
-Описание     : GameMode is a daemon/lib combo for GNU/Linux that allows games to
+Descript     : GameMode is a daemon/lib combo for GNU/Linux that allows games to
              : request a set of optimizations be temporarily applied to the host OS.
              : GameMode was designed primarily as a stop-gap solution to problems
              : with the Intel and AMD CPU "powersave" or "ondemand" governors, but is